algomo/knowledge-base/docs/docs/tools/Installation.md

 ### Create a tool

 1. Navigate to [Tools in Algomo](https://app.algomo.com/tools).
-2. Click "New Tool" and select a tool
+2. Click "New Tool" and select a tool type.

 ![Create a new tool](./images/create-tool.png)